Dami-Adekanye/Saline_Gravity_Current_Models/Straight_Channel_Single_Release_Lock_Exchange/Nek5000/readme.md

 Nek5000 Lock-Exchange Saline Gravity Current Model:
 ===========================================
-The case files for the Nek5000 simulations in the paper "Massively Parallel Lattice Boltzmann Method Models of Dilute Gravity Currents" are in the 'run/' folder.
+The case files for the Nek5000 simulations in the paper "Graphics Processing Unit Accelerated Lattice Boltzmann Method Simulations of Dilute Gravity Currents" (https://aip.scitation.org/doi/10.1063/5.0082959) are in the 'run/' folder.

 To reproduce the simulations the case files must be used to set the parameters in Nek5000-v19.0, available at: https://github.com/Nek5000/Nek5000/releases